lucasgmagalhaes/lightRest/README.md

 ## Motivation

-This lib is indead to be a lightweight alternative for RestSharp.
+This lib is indeed to be a lightweight alternative for RestSharp.
 It **DOES NOT** intend to be a directly concurrent of RestSharp.
 Only to be an possible alternative for simple scenarios.
-This way, do not spect great features or threatments in this lib, only a simple, request-response with serialization/deserialization of provided parameters and a HttpCode return.
+This way, do not expect great features or treatments in this lib, only a simple, request-response with serialization/deserialization of provided parameters and a HttpCode return.

 ## Features